 MRSA & ONE HEALTH

-Group of researchers from cross borders and discipline to track and tackle MRSA disease and carriage, elucidating their antimicrobial and biocide resistance, genetic diversity and transmission dynamics between humans, animals and the environment
+We are a group of researchers from cross borders and discipline to track and tackle MRSA disease and carriage, elucidating their antimicrobial and biocide resistance, genetic diversity and transmission dynamics between humans, animals and the environment

 Sharing is caring